Hard probe path lengths and event-shape engineering of the quark-gluon plasma

-It is important that for this study the model for the soft sector is fitted to experimental data, meaning that the free parameters in \emph{Trajectum} reproduce state-of-the-art geometries for the QGP resulting from a collision.
+It is important that for this study the model for the soft sector is fitted to experimental data, meaning that the free parameters in \emph{Trajectum} reproduce state-of-the-art geometries for the QGP resulting from a collision \cite{2010.15130,2010.15134,2110.13153,2206.13522}\@.
 In particular, event-by-event fluctuations are incorporated into the initial state which goes into the hydrodynamics model.
 Fluctuations of the initial state are important for various observables.
 For example, triangular flow $v_3$ is entirely generated through fluctuations, since by symmetry it should otherwise be equal to zero.
 For our study of path length distributions of hard probes, we similarly expect that fluctuations will play a large role, as they have a large effect on the shape of the plasma which is being traversed by the hard probe.
 The presence of fluctuations also gives experiments a wider range of observables, as ESE and centrality selections allow for the shape and size of the QGP to be independently varied.